-One in five Indian women, many child mothers, dies during pregnancy or child birth. (the United Nations)
+One in five Indian women, many child mothers, die during pregnancy or childbirth. (the United Nations)

 A total of 2,28,650 incidents of crime against women (both under IPC and SLL) were reported in the country during the year 2011 as compared to 2,13,585 incidences in the year 2010 recording an increase of 7.1% during the year 2011.

 Women and girls in urban India are also at high risk of gender-based violence.
 In Delhi, the country’s capital, a scan of daily newspapers reveals shocking numbers of cases of violence against women.
 Street violence in urban centers is a growing concern for young women and girls, who are increasingly moving away from rural areas for economic opportunities and higher education.